×

 Australia Day has become a matter of contention in Australia due to its history and relation to Aboriginal communities.

-For some, the Australia Day public holiday has become synonymous with clothing and accessories adorned with the Australian flag, and a cool body of water (be it the ocean or even a little inflatable pool).
+For some, the Australia Day public holiday has become synonymous with clothing and accessories adorned with the Australian flag.

 However, for many others, namely Aboriginal Australians who had occupied the land for over 50,000 years prior to the arrival of the British, Australia Day is a day of mourning.
 Several non-Aboriginal Australians feel the same way, and you may hear the terms ‘Invasion Day’, ‘Survival Day’ or ‘Day of Mourning’ used instead.

-You can learn more about the controversial history surrounding Australia Day here.
+Learn more about the controversial history surrounding Australia Day.

 What is open on Australia Day?

 On Australia Day, you will find that many pubs, bars, restaurants and cafés remain open to help people make the most of the public holiday.
+However, these venues will likely charge a surcharge (an extra fee or tax percentage) in light of the public holiday, so don’t be surprised if your bill is a bit pricier.
 In some cities, you will also find that museums and art galleries remain open, as well as botanic gardens, and even some entertainment complexes like cinemas.

 The trading hours of shops and supermarkets will vary; some will close for the entire day, others will reduce their hours and others will stay open as usual.
 Check the websites of your local supermarkets or ask in store so that you can plan ahead.
 Remember that places like banks, schools and offices will all be closed.